Jen999/ip/docs/README.md

 `show deadline`

 ### Any other commands
-If you forget the commands to communicate with DaveTheBrave, fret not!
+If you forget the commands to communicate with DaveTheBrave, fret not!\
 Any other commands that are not listed above will trigger a usage display of the usable commands.

+## FAQ
+Q: How do I transfer my task list to another device?\
+A: Install the application in the other device and transfer or replace the data file `data/davethebrave.txt` with that of your DaveTheBrave in your previous device.